-The Company records in-process R&D projects acquired as asset acquisitions that have not reached technological feasibility and which have no alternative future use.
-For in-process R&D projects acquired in business combinations, the Company capitalizes the in-process R&D project and periodically evaluates this asset for impairment until the R&D process has been completed.
+The Company records in-process R&D projects acquired in business combinations that have not reached technological feasibility and which have no alternative future use.
+For in-process R&D projects acquired in business combinations, the Company capitalizes the in-process R&D project and annually evaluates this asset for impairment until the R&D process has been completed or abandoned.
 Once the R&D process is complete, the Company amortizes the R&D asset over its remaining useful life.
-At March 31, 2017, the Company had recorded \$3,912,314 as in-process R&D in connection with the Jade Acquisition, as part of goodwill and in-process R&D on the balance sheet.
-As of March 31, 2017, the Company determined that there were no indications of impairment.
+At June 30, 2017, the Company had recorded \$3,912,314 as in-process R&D in connection with the Jade Acquisition on the balance sheet.
+As of June 30, 2017, the Company determined that there were no indications of impairment.